-If a member of the College community has reason to believe that a student who resides in on-campus housing is missing, that information should be reported immediately to the Associate Dean of Students at (660) 831-4652, Vice President of Student Affairs at (660) 831-4087, and the Dept. of Public Safety (660) 815-0111 or Marshall Police Department (660) 886-7411.
-Any University employee who receives a report of a missing student must immediately notify the Department of Public Safety at (660) 815-0111 or the Marshal Police Department at (66) 886-7411 so that an investigation can be initiated.
+If a member of the College community has reason to believe that a student who resides in on-campus housing is missing, that information should be reported immediately to the Associate Dean of Students at (660) 831-4652, Vice President of Student Affairs at (660) 831-4087, Dept. of Public Safety (660) 815-0111 or Marshall Police Department (660) 886-7411.
+Any College employee receiving a missing student report should immediately notify campus security so that an investigation can be initiated.